gu-tig333-ht25/FuseChat/README.md

-# ChatFuse 💬
+# FuseChat 💬
 *A Group Chat App with AI-Powered Reply Suggestions*

-ChatFuse is a Flutter-based mobile application that brings a creative twist to group messaging.
+FuseChat is a Flutter-based mobile application that brings a creative twist to group messaging.
 Users can chat in real time while receiving AI-generated message suggestions based on a configurable personality — such as **factual**, **mischievous**, or **supportive**.
 Written as a group project for the course "Mobile app development with Flutter" at GU.